andrewhlu/venmo-ticket-dispenser/README.md

 * Call the Gmail API separately in a backend server, and have the Android application poll the server (similar to Homework 3)
   * This method would likely involve coding in JavaScript / Node.JS and use the [Node API library](https://googleapis.dev/nodejs/googleapis/latest/gmail/classes/Gmail.html)

 While performing the email scraping directly in the application would allow the application to run standalone, I began to realize that scalability would be an issue.
 If this app were to be deployed for actual use at a night market, this app wouldn't be used alone, as there would likely be multiple instances of this app running concurrently, each on their own kiosk device.
-This would allow multiple people to line up and make their purchases in parallel, similar to a grocery store's "Self Checkout" section.
+This would allow multiple people to line up and make their purchases in parallel, similar to a grocery store's "Self-Checkout" section.
 Requiring each instance of the app to parse emails individually would slow runtime on each device, and would likely eat up my Gmail quota, both of which are undesirable for this app.

 As a result, I opted to go for the Node backend method.
 While this does mean that you need a backend server configured to run this application (therefore removing its ability to be standalone), I can configure the backend to process each email only once, caching or storing the processed emails to be picked up later to reduce request times and minimize calls to the Gmail API.
-Since I already have past experience using Node from personal project experience and participating as an undergradaute lab assistant for CMPSC 48 this quarter, this change will also help me get up and running quicker and more efficiently.
+Since I already have experience using Node from personal projects and participating as an undergraduate lab assistant for CMPSC 48 this quarter, this change will also help me get up and running quicker and more efficiently.

 ## Week 9 Update (May 29)

-I received all the parts, and spent the majortiy of this week assembling the ticket dispenser.
-I had originally hoped to create my own wood casing for my project, but I realized I lacked the tools to do so at home and do not have access to a lab, so I opted to make my project out of styrofoam, paper, cardboard, and miscellaneous parts I scavenged from Daiso.
+I received all the parts and spent the majority of this week assembling the ticket dispenser.
+I had originally hoped to create my own wood casing for my project, but I realized I lacked the tools to do so at home and do not have access to a lab, so I opted to make my project out of Styrofoam, paper, cardboard, and miscellaneous parts I scavenged from Daiso.
 Definitely not ideal for production, but it serves as a nice prototype. :)

 Given the limited resources I have, I redesigned my ticket dispenser mechanism to work as follows: